pvnovarese/2022-DevOpsWorld/lab1/README.md

     } // end stage "analyze with syft"
 ```

-3) We also want to add a stage to archive the sboms so we can find them later:
+c) We also want to add a stage to archive the sboms so we can find them later:
 ```
     stage('Archive SBOMs') {
       steps {